-Communities that have implemented PAYT have the following suggestions for municipalities that are new to the program:
+Communities that have implemented PAYT suggest the following to municipalities that are new to the program:

 - Try to avoid collection of cash by transfer station attendants unless there is a mechanism to ensure that all fees are collected properly and equitably, and turned into the town.
 This could include using a computerized cash register that provides receipts.
-Or towns can contract out operation of the transfer station with the collected fees as the only payment (including managing recycling and disposal). - Set fees high enough to save for future capital expenses, such as a compactor or curbside pickup vehicle. - Advise businesses and others with commercial dumpsters to restrict access to minimize potential abuse. - Set fees to be comparable with (or higher than) neighboring towns to remove the incentive to "smuggle" in trash.
-If fees are set to cover all of the costs, it will not matter if a town receives some trash from neighboring areas. - The typical special bag size is 30 gallons, and a fee of about \$3 per bag should cover all transfer station costs (including labor, recycling, hauling, and disposal).
+Or towns can contract out operation of the transfer station with the collected fees as the only payment (including managing recycling and disposal). - Set fees to enable the town to save for future capital expenses, such as a compactor or curbside pick-up vehicle. - Advise businesses and others with commercial dumpsters to restrict access to minimize potential abuse. - Set fees to be comparable with (or higher than) neighboring towns to remove the incentive to "smuggle" in trash.
+If fees are set to cover all of the costs, then it will not matter if a town receives some trash from neighboring areas. - The typical special bag size is 30 gallons, and a fee of \$3-4 per bag should cover all transfer station costs (including labor, recycling, hauling, and disposal).

-Towns with transfer stations have additional options, including:
+Towns with transfer stations have additional options including:

 - Allow residents to use their own bags and/or containers, eliminating administrative costs.
-However, this requires the transfer station attendant to determine and collect the appropriate charge for all users. - Require residents to buy a punch-card instead of bags/stickers, with each space on the punch-card representing one bag of a specified size.
-Under this approach, the transfer station attendant cancels one space on the punch-card for each bag.
+However, this requires the transfer station attendant to determine and collect the appropriate charge for all users. - Require residents to buy a punch-card instead of bags/stickers, with each space on the punch-card representing for each bag.